bjarkestaun/tech-overview-3/README.md

 ```
 PORT=5000
 ENV=development
+DATABASE_URL=postgresql://techstack_4vkf_user:E3YrawtrX14MgEJinDqr0qwtuo6iWWDC@dpg-d3eo5jadbo4c73bgtrfg-a/techstack_4vkf
 ```

-For Render, add environment variables in the Render dashboard or in `render.yaml`.
+For Render, the `DATABASE_URL` is configured in `render.yaml`.
+You can override it in the Render dashboard if needed.

 ## Project Structure